AtishaRibeiro/DolphinMEM/README.md

 A C# interface is included that communicates with the dll.
 Not all functions are implemented here but adding functions shouldn't be too hard.
 Just look at `API.h` and copy (with C# types) the signature of the function you want to include.

 A small test program is included to verify that the library is working properly.
 When run it will try to hook to a running Dolphin instance and print out the game version in console if it succeeds.

+A few helper functions are also included under the `Util` class.
+These can help with converting byte addresses to integers and other pointer stuff.